jasonmoll/jasonmoll/README.md

 ### Hi there 👋
 - 🤯 I lead the Strategic Hardware Planning team at Oracle Cloud Infrastructure (OCI)
 - 🔭 I analyze and forecast demand for cloud services
-- 📚 I use R and Power Query to automate and scale a lot of routine analysis
+- 📚 I use R and Power Query to automate and scale routine analysis

 <!--
 **jasonmoll/jasonmoll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.